Best Patagonia Jackets

 Isn't warm for cold weather unless layered

 Designed with nylon that has an H2O Performance Shell, you will be kept very dry in rainy weather.
-The neck is made of microfleece, with offers both warmth and breathability.
+The neck is made of microfleece, which offers both warmth and breathability.

 The insulation in this jacket is minimal, as it is mainly a shell that you layer with other pieces.
 However, with the right combination, you would be very warm with this shell on, as it blocks the wind.